 Mobility statement: By ticking this box the applicant confirms that they have not resided or carried out their main activity (work/studies etc.) in the UK for more than12 months in the three years immediately before the call deadline.
-Supervisor endorsement: By ticking this box the applicant confirms that the proposed supervisor has endorsed the application to the programme (see section 5.2.3. of GfA).
-Conflict of Interest: By ticking this box the applicant confirms that they have not collaborated or published with any member of the Selection Committee and are not intending for this project to be co-supervised by any member of the Selection Committee (see section 5.2.8. of GfA).
+Supervisor support: By ticking this box the applicant confirms that the proposed supervisor has indicated initial support of their intention to submit an application (see section 5.2.5 of the Guide for Applicants).
+Conflict of Interest: By ticking this box the applicant confirms that they have not collaborated or published with any member of the Selection Committee and are not intending for this project to be co-supervised by any member of the Selection Committee (see section 5.2.11 of the Guide for Applicants).